peter-leonov/type-predicate-generator/README.md

 1. Zero performance cost in development: run once and forget
 1. Full IDE support: jump to definition just works
 1. Cannot unexpectedly break as the produced code is static and checked into your repository
-1. Reliable: the tool rejects the types it cannot cover 100%
+1. Reliable: Generator rejects the types it cannot cover 100%
 1. Easy to debug and fix: the stacktrace points exactly at where the bug is
 1. No vendor lock-in: any tool that works with TS can be used instead
 1. Unix-way: relies on other tools for minification, dead code elimination, etc